Indiana Hoosiers women's basketball: Varsity basketball

 In 1971, Bea Gorton became the first head basketball coach for the Indiana University women's basketball team.
 Like other faculty members, Gorton did not receive compensation for her coaching position.
 It was considered part of her graduate assistantship while she worked towards her degree.
 In their inaugural season, they went 14–2, winning their first 12 games of the season before losing at Nationals to Immaculata University.
 In 1982, Indiana joined the Big Ten Conference for women's basketball, and the Hoosiers won the conference title with a 15–3 conference record, under Maryalyce Jeremiah (who was later named Big Ten Coach of the Year).
 Their season ended with a second round loss in the NCAA tournament to #8 Georgia.

 Teri Moren was hired as the head coach of the Indiana Hoosiers women's basketball team on August 9, 2014.

 The 2015–2016 season was a historic one, despite having only one senior and a second year coach.
 The Hoosiers finished with a 21–12 record with a 12–6 record in conference play under Moren in her second year as head coach.
 She was named Big Ten Coach of the Year, the first Indiana women's basketball coach to do so since Maryalyce Jeremiah in 1982.
 Sophomore Tyra Buss was named to the All-Big Ten first team, with fellow sophomore Amanda Cahill receiving honorable mention.
 The Hoosiers finished a perfect 14–0 at home and finished fourth in the Big Ten conference, behind #5 Maryland, #9 Ohio State, and #16 Michigan State.
 After regular season play was over, the Hoosiers received a #9 seed and were able to participate in the NCAA tournament for the first time in 14 years.
 Indiana defeated the Georgia Bulldogs 62–58 for their first NCAA tournament win in 33 years before falling to #1 seed Notre Dame Fighting Irish.

 The Hoosiers' 2017–18 season proved to be another historic season.
-Lead by seniors Tyra Buss and Amanda Cahill, the Hoosiers compiled a 23–14 record and won the 2018 WNIT in front of a program record-breaking crowd of 13,007 at Simon Skjodt Assembly Hall.
+Led by seniors Tyra Buss and Amanda Cahill, the Hoosiers compiled a 23–14 record and won the 2018 WNIT in front of a program record-breaking crowd of 13,007 at Simon Skjodt Assembly Hall.
 Considered to be one of the greatest basketball players to ever come through IU, Buss holds programs records for points, assists, steals, and free throws made, along with ranking third in Hoosiers history with 2,204 points behind only Steve Alford and Calbert Cheaney.

 For the 2020–21 season, the Hoosiers advanced to their first ever Elite Eight of the 2021 NCAA Division I women's basketball tournament before being eliminated in a 66–53 loss to Arizona.
 The Hoosiers finished the season with a 21–6 record.